yogat3ch/writing/Dynamic Voting System.md

 - _Upcoming Cycle_ for viewing, amending, and upvoting/downvoting  legislation proposed for other **topic areas** in future cycles.
 -  _Historical_ for reviewing past votes.
 - _My Representatives_ for reviewing the votes made by your elected representatives, and for changing your representatives per **topic area**.
+- _My Legislation_ for viewing and interacting with pieces of legistlation and amendments you've proposed.

 **Navigation:**